 Studying ACCA provides a great professional and academic knowledge base and supports you in forging a career path that can be varied and fulfilling.
 Accountancy, business and finance are ever-evolving, influenced by daily events and innovations, and it's important to remain aware of relevant news.
 This can help you in job interviews and in a new role, and also in your ACCA exams.

 Here's what ACCA's qualification team has to say: 'Students studying for the ACCA Qualification exams, particularly at the higher levels, will benefit greatly from wider reading about current business news and drawing upon these as background in the exams where relevant.
-For example, at the Professional level, reading business news relating to the main section headings of the syllabuses can be extremely useful in giving a real-life perspective to many of the issues introduced within the case studies set.'
+For example, for the Strategic Professional exams, reading business news relating to the main section headings of the syllabuses can be extremely useful in giving a real-life perspective to many of the issues introduced within the case studies set.'

 The vast majority of your insight will come from the internet.
 Furthermore, it's worth noting that a lot of the major news sources mentioned have mobile phone apps, which you can search for in Google Play or Apple's AppStore.
 A really good idea to help navigate the busy world of accounting and business news is to use websites and apps such as Flipboard and Feedly.
 These allow you to store and read all your preferred links, categorically in one place, saving you from drifting between hundreds websites.